mode51/Tungsten/docs/api/W.Threading/Gate/Join_1.md

 ##### *msTimeout*
 Type: [System.Int32][2]
-The number of milliseconds to wait for the thread to terminate
+The number of milliseconds to wait for the gate to complete before timing out and returning False

 #### Return Value
 Type: [Boolean][3]
-True if the thread terminates within the timeout specified, otherwise false
+True if the gate completed within the specified timeout, otherwise False

 See Also
 --------